rnckp/awesome-ogd-switzerland/readme.md

 ### National

-- [swisstopo](https://www.swisstopo.admin.ch/de/geodata.html) - National geo data portal, provided by the Federal Office of Topography (Bundesamt für Landestopographie).
+- [swisstopo](https://www.swisstopo.admin.ch/de/geodata.html) - National geodata portal provided by the Federal Office of Topography (Bundesamt für Landestopographie).
-- [geo.admin.ch](https://www.geo.admin.ch/de/home.html) - National geo data portal (Geoportal des Bundes).
+- [geo.admin.ch](https://www.geo.admin.ch/de/home.html) - National geodata portal (Geoportal des Bundes).
-- [geo.admin.ch - Strassenverzeichnis](https://map.geo.admin.ch/#/map?lang=de&center=2660000,1190000&z=1&topic=ech&layers=ch.swisstopo.amtliches-strassenverzeichnis&bgLayer=ch.swisstopo.pixelkarte-farbe) - Official directory of all Swiss road names.
+- [geo.admin.ch - Strassenverzeichnis](https://map.geo.admin.ch/#/map?lang=de&center=2660000,1190000&z=1&topic=ech&layers=ch.swisstopo.amtliches-strassenverzeichnis&bgLayer=ch.swisstopo.pixelkarte-farbe) - Official directory of all Swiss street names.
-- [geocat](https://www.geocat.ch) - Geographic catalog.
-Operated by swisstopo.
-Provides geodata, geoservices, and models of federal offices, cantons, municipalities, research institutes, private companies, and more.
+- [geocat](https://www.geocat.ch) - Geographic catalog operated by swisstopo.
+Provides geodata, geoservices, and models from federal offices, cantons, municipalities, research institutes, private companies, and more.
-- [geobasisdaten.ch](https://geobasisdaten.ch/) - Geo data portal provided by the [«Konferenz der kantonalen Geoinformations- und Katasterstellen»](https://www.kgk-cgc.ch/).
-In Switzerland, the basic geodata catalog is a catalog-like listing of all geodata that have been collected by a legal authority by linking them to underlying legal enactments.
-In addition to a visualization of the geo data recorded by geo information law, its function is the database-specific assignment of responsible bodies and other legally relevant attributes.
+- [geobasisdaten.ch](https://geobasisdaten.ch/) - Geodata portal provided by the [«Konferenz der kantonalen Geoinformations- und Katasterstellen»](https://www.kgk-cgc.ch/).
+In Switzerland, the basic geodata catalog is a catalog-like listing of all geodata collected by legal authorities, linking them to underlying legal enactments.
+In addition to visualizing geodata recorded by geoinformation law, its function includes the database-specific assignment of responsible bodies and other legally relevant attributes.
 [More information here](https://www.kgk-cgc.ch/geobasisdaten).
 - [geodienste.ch](https://geodienste.ch/) - The intercantonal portal for obtaining geodata and services.
-Basic geodata are aggregated and made available under the responsibility of the cantons and municipalities.
+Basic geodata is aggregated and made available under the responsibility of the cantons and municipalities.
-- [Geoportal.ch](https://www.geoportal.ch/) - Publication platform for Swiss geo data.
+- [Geoportal.ch](https://www.geoportal.ch/) - Publication platform for Swiss geodata.
-- [BFS Plattform Statatlas](https://www.atlas.bfs.admin.ch/de/index.html) - The Federal Statistical Office (BFS) offers a number of specialist atlases in addition to the central statistical atlas of Switzerland, which provide more detailed information on special areas of life from a statistical point of view.
-With the help of numerous interactive maps and graphics as well as the data behind them, a wide variety of geographical processes and relationships can be easily analyzed and evaluated.
+- [BFS Plattform Statatlas](https://www.atlas.bfs.admin.ch/de/index.html) - The Federal Statistical Office (BFS) offers several specialist atlases in addition to the central statistical atlas of Switzerland, providing more detailed information on specific areas of life from a statistical perspective.
+With numerous interactive maps, graphics, and underlying data, a wide variety of geographical processes and relationships can be easily analyzed and evaluated.
-- [Datalakes](https://www.datalakes-eawag.ch/) - National geo data portal for in-situ measurements of lakes.
+- [Datalakes](https://www.datalakes-eawag.ch/) - National geodata portal for in-situ measurements of lakes.
 - [Alplakes](https://www.alplakes.eawag.ch/) - Operational lake models and remote sensing products.
-- [Swiss Data Cube](https://www.swissdatacube.org) - 80k satellite images, ~30 TB of earth observation data of Switzerland.
-The portal is operated by the University of Geneva and the United Nations Environment Programme/GRID-Geneva together with the University of Zurich and the Federal Institute for Forest, Snow and Landscape Research – WSL.
+- [Swiss Data Cube](https://www.swissdatacube.org) - 80,000 satellite images and ~30 TB of Earth observation data on Switzerland.
+The portal is operated by the University of Geneva and the United Nations Environment Programme/GRID-Geneva, together with the University of Zurich and the Federal Institute for Forest, Snow and Landscape Research – WSL.
-- [EnviDat](https://www.envidat.ch/) - Environmental research data from Switzerland.
-The data is provided by research units of the Swiss Federal Institute for Forest, Snow and Landscape WSL.
+- [EnviDat](https://www.envidat.ch/) - Environmental research data from Switzerland, provided by research units of the Swiss Federal Institute for Forest, Snow and Landscape WSL.

 ### Cantonal and city level